PacktPublishing/DevOps-with-Kubernetes-Second-Edition/README.md

 ## What is this book about?

+Kubernetes has been widely adopted across public clouds and on-premise data centers.
+As we're living in an era of microservices, knowing how to use and manage Kubernetes is an essential skill for everyone in the IT industry.

 This book covers the following exciting features:

+* Learn fundamental and advanced DevOps skills and tools
+* Get a comprehensive understanding of containers
+* Dockerize an application
+* Administrate and manage Kubernetes cluster
+* Extend the cluster functionality with custom resources
+* Understand Kubernetes network and service mesh
+* Implement Kubernetes logging and monitoring
+* Manage Kubernetes services in Amazon Web Services, Google Cloud Platform,and Microsoft Azure

 If you feel this book is for you, get your [copy](https://www.amazon.com/dp/1-789-53399-6) today!